IntelSmartEdge/docs/product-overview.md

 Experience kits are composed of sets of building blocks from the open community or from Intel.
 Building blocks are units of functionality that have been carefully selected and optimized to address the services targeted for use cases at a specific edge location.
 You can consume experience kits in their entirety, or use only the building blocks required by your own use case.

-Common building blocks used by most or all experience kits include:
+Common building blocks used across experience kits include:
 - **Resource management:** Provides identification, configuration, allocation, and continuous monitoring of the hardware and software resources on the edge cluster.
 The resource management building block allows edge service providers to offer differentiating and/or revenue-generating services that require leveraging specific hardware features.
 - **Accelerator support:** Support for accelerator resource allocation.
 Enables AI inferencing for applications, high-performance and low-latency packet pre-processing on network cards, and offloading for network functions such as eNB/gNB forward error correction (FEC).
 - **Container network interfaces:** Enables highly-coupled communication between containers, as well as communications between pods on the same node or across nodes.